frederic-perez/AmE-dictionary/data/idioms.md

 __clear as muck__ The idiom “clear as muck” is a British expression that means something is not clear at all; in fact, it suggests that the subject is quite confusing or difficult to understand.
 The term “muck” refers to dirt or mud, implying that if something is as clear as muck, it is murky and obscured, much like muddy water.
 __clear the air__ :dart::two::hammer:
 __clear the room__ It can also be used figuratively to describe a situation where something, such as a strong odor or a loud noise, causes everyone to leave the room.
+__clear the table__ To remove objects from a table.
+This phrase is often said after a meal, as one removes dishes, silverware, and leftover food from the table. _After the meal I cleared the table._
 __click with (one)__ :two: __1__ To have a positive connection or friendly rapport with one, often quickly. __2__ To quickly resonate with one or a group. __3__ To make sense to one; to be able to be understood by one. _The tutor’s explanation of sine and cosine really clicked with me—I think I finally understand it now._
 __clickbait__ Online articles (especially on social media sites) that use provocative or intriguing headlines (often in combination with images) to drive traffic to the source. _I wouldn’t put too much faith in that article about “the one food no one should ever eat”—it’s probably just clickbait._
 __clinch the deal__